-When you collect some personal data, you need to process it in order to get certain results.
-For example, you use Convertkit to collect email addresses and then segment users and send them personalized emails.
+When you collect personal data, you need to process it to get specific results.
+For example, you use Convertkit to collect email addresses, segment users, and send them personalized emails.

 That means that Convertkit processes your data.
 That also means that you transfer data to a US data processor.

-This doesn’t mean that every piece of EU users’ personal data sent to a US data processor is subject to the supplementary measures.
+This doesn’t mean that every piece of EU users’ data sent to a US data processor is subject to supplementary measures.

-If you are a non-EU company, the GDPR applies to you only to your relationship with EU users.
+If you are a non-EU company, the GDPR applies only to your relationship with EU users.

-This means that you are obliged to comply with the law only when interacting with someone from an EU member-state.
+This means that you must comply with the law only when interacting with someone from an EU member-state.
 So, you do not need supplementary measures if you:

 That way, you’ll get consent for the transfer on collection.
 If the user consents to the processing in the US, you are free to process it in the States.

-If you found that you transfer data of EU users from the EU to the US, then you have to implement the six-step process for data transfers recommended by the EDPB and you’re okay to keep transferring the data.
+If you found that you transfer data of EU users from the EU to the US, you have to implement the six-step process for data transfers recommended by the EDPB, and you’re okay to keep transferring the data.